How To Diagnose DSL, Cable and Dial-Up Modem Connection Failure

 Make sure you have the area code and any prefix for an outside line correct, especially if you are dialing from a business.
 Dial-up lines in a business must have a clean path through a business phone system (PBX - Private Branch eXchange), just like fax lines.
 If the phone is always busy, call the ISP's tech support or try one of the other phone numbers they provide.
 It could simply be that they don't have enough modems available for the traffic in your area at certain times of day.

 Do you get an error stating that the ISP can't negotiate a connection, protocol, anything along those lines?
-This counts as a "Yes" to "Gets Online?"
 Unfortunately, this error is too generic to help much with troubleshooting.
 Even messages telling you to check your password can be caused by just about anything.
 Try redialing several times without changing anything to make sure you aren't just encountering an overloaded modem pool.
-Proceed to Modem Performance troubleshooting.

 Call your ISP on the phone to confirm your login information if it's the first time you're dialing in.
-Re-enter your password, remembering that caps usually count, and make sure you aren't hitting Caps Lock instead of Shift to type a capital letter.
+Re-enter your password, remembering that caps usually count.
+Assuming you have your username and password right, the odds are any errors reported aren't due to any protocol settings on your part, especially if you haven't changed the defaults.
 If the error crops up at random, it's usually due to the weather and the time of day, as both play a major role in the circuit conditions of the telco infrastructure.
 Stormy or damp weather can badly degrade the lines of older telephone networks.
-The time of day is also important, with the beginning of the business day and a period in the mid-afternoon usually being the worst times.
+The time of day is also important, with the beginning of the business day, and a period in the mid-afternoon usually being the worst times.
 I've actually run non-Internet modem applications on dedicated lines that showed a huge increase of line noise during these periods, whatever your telco tells you.

 Will your modem connect at a lower speed?
 You can change the maximum speed the modem will try to connect at in Control Panel, but I've noted that the settings don't always take effect, even after rebooting.
 You can search on the Internet for the modem control string to force your modem to V.34 compatibility, then insert it in the Advanced Settings for the modem which can be accessed through the Modem Properties in Control Panel or Device Manager.
 If you succeed in connecting at a lower speed, try going through the Modem Performance diagnostics.